osuchanglab/autoMLSA/README.md

-**This is a work in progress.
-I am attempting to fix the script to accomodate changes that NCBI has made since implementing https everywhere and removing some support for GI numbers.
-Stay tuned.**

 # autoMLSA

 The goal of this project is to enable users to generate high quality and robust **M**ulti-**L**ocus **S**equence **A**lignment phylogenetic trees with minimal effort.
 The default settings for the software work in many situations, and the software as a whole works with minimal user intervention.